Capital Lease vs Operating Lease

 Interest expense $2,000,000

 The present value of lease payments is calculated by discounting future lease payments at an appropriate discount rate.
-This discount rate will impact the lessee's capital lease liability, and the lessor's fixed asset will also get impacted.
+This discount rate impacts the lessee's capital lease liability and the lessor's fixed asset.

-• If a higher discount rate is used, then capital lease liability for the lessee will decrease, and fixed assets for the lessor will decrease as well.
+• If a higher discount rate is used, the lessee's capital lease liability will decrease, and the lessor's fixed assets will decrease as well.

-• If a lower discount rate is used, then capital lease liability for the lessee will increase, and the lessor's fixed assets will also increase.
+• If a lower discount rate is used, the lessee's capital lease liability will increase, and the lessor's fixed assets will also increase.

-Higher discount rates are associated with a high risk of the asset.
-The asset is considered risky if it is of lower credit quality.
+Higher discount rates are associated with high risk.
+An asset is considered risky if it has lower credit quality.

-Lower discount rates are associated with a low risk of the asset.
-The asset is considered less risky if it is in good condition, not heavily used, and has increasingly high value.
+Lower discount rates are associated with low risk of an asset.
+An asset is considered less risky if it is in good condition, not heavily used, and has an increasingly high value.

 Note